Deliver Us from Evil (2014 film): Production

 On September 4, 2012, director Scott Derrickson signed on to direct a paranormal cop thriller film he co-wrote with Paul Harris Boardman, with Screen Gems producing.
-On November 12, Jerry Bruckheimer signed on to produce the film with his Jerry Bruckheimer Films production company, which had begun developing a treatment of the Sarchie book years earlier.
-David Ayer, Bryan Bertino and Bruce C. McKenna also worked on the screenplay before Bruckheimer went back to Derrickson.
+On November 12, Jerry Bruckheimer signed on to produce the film with his Jerry Bruckheimer Films production company, which had begun developing a treatment of the Sarchie book with Derrickson and Boardman years earlier.
+David Ayer, Bryan Bertino and Bruce C. McKenna also worked on the screenplay before Bruckheimer went back to Derrickson and Boardman's script.
 Screen Gems set a January 16, 2015, release date and announced it would start filming on May 20, in The Bronx, New York City.
 On November 13, 2013, Sony Pictures changed the release date from January 2015 to July 2, 2014.
 On December 7, the film was retitled from Beware the Night to Deliver Us from Evil.

 The film features a completely original plot by Derrickson and co-writer Paul Harris Boardman, while it draws on certain passages of Sarchie's book.
 Mendoza's explanation of primary and secondary evil is culled from the book's preface.
 Many of the details from the scene where Sarchie and Butler encounter the family living in one room of a haunted house are taken directly from the first chapter of the book.